andygill/haverscript/README.md

   so whenever a `Response` object is used inside an f-string, it automatically resolves to the text of the reply.
 (This is standard Python behavior.)

-  For and example, see [Chaining answers together](examples/chaining_answers/README.md)
+  For an example, see [Chaining answers together](examples/chaining_answers/README.md)

-- **`str` and `repr`**: The design of the `str` method in Haverscript's `Response` is intentional.
-It allows you to seamlessly include responses directly in f-strings.
-If you need to inspect more detailed information or structure, you can use `repr`.

-How do we modify `Model` if everything is immutable?
-Instead of modifying them directly, we create a new copy with every call to `.chat`, following the principles of functional programming.
+How do we modify a `Model` if everything is immutable?
+Instead of modifying them directly, we create a new copy with every call to `.chat`, following the principles of functional programming, and using the builder design pattern.

 ### The `Model` Class